kulibraries/20211021-gh-contribute/README.md

 - Contribute back to projects using a [fork/branch/pull request workflow](https://github.com/dmgt/swc_github_flow/blob/master/for_novice_contributors.md), aka GitHub Flow

 ### Use
-Import, **do not fork**, this repository to your host account on GitHub.
-Use the import utilty provided by GitHub at [https://import.github.com](https://import.github.com)
+Import this repository to your host account on GitHub.
+Use the import utilty provided by GitHub at [https://import.github.com](https://import.github.com).
+This method doesn't import the Issues, though.